fabiomattei/uddocs/_tutorials/letscreateanewjsontemplatelist.md

 }
 {% endhighlight %}

-And this close the circle.
+And this closes the circle.
 Now we are able to add to our software all the lists we need and all we need to do is to add a json resource to the code base where we are free to change the query and the showed fields.